-The Risk Register is an entity-wide exercise to identify the risks to which SIDAC is exposed, which is both "bottom-up" and "top-down".
+The Risk Register is a Company-wide exercise to identify the risks to which SIDAC is exposed, which is both "bottom-up" and "top-down".
 For the purpose of the exercise, SIDAC is divided into "assessment units" covering all business lines, support and control functions.
-A "risk champion" is identified for each assessment unit and this individual has primary responsibility for completing the risk register for that area, with guidance provided by 2LOD.
-The risk champion is provided with the risk inventory and assesses the inherent risk for each risk category based on the impact and probability scales provided.
+A "risk champion" is identified for each assessment unit and this individual has primary responsibility for completing the risk register for that area, with guidance provided by Second Line of Defence ("2LOD").
+The risk champion assesses the inherent risk for each risk category based on the impact and probability scales provided.
 Controls to mitigate these risks are identified and assessed for effectiveness and the residual risk level is then determined.

-The risks identified as high inherent risks in the Risk Register process after completion of both the "bottom-up" and "topdown" exercises are regarded as the principal risks of the entity.
+The risks identified as high inherent risks in the Risk Register process after completion of both the "bottom-up" and "top-down" exercises are regarded as the principal risks of the Company.

-The Risk Register is refreshed periodically, minimum annually, and the results are presented to the BRC in the CRO Report.
+The Risk Register is refreshed annually, and the results are presented to the BRC in the Risk Management Framework ("RMF") Board Summary.